reproto/reproto/doc/spec.md

 use foo.bar@>=2.0.0 as b2;
 ```

+If a version requirement is absent, the most recent version will be picked.

 A full list of supported specification is documented in the [`semver` package
 documentation][semver-package-requirements].

 Note that multiple versions of the same package may be imported.

+This would typically cause naming conflicts in most target languages, reproto addresses this by
+building packages that are named according to which major version of the specification is used.

+The following are a few examples for Java:

+* `petstore-1.0.0`, would have the package `petstore.v1`.
+* `petstore-0.1.0`, would have the package `petstore._0_1_0`.
+* `petstore-0.0.1`, would have the package `petstore._0_0_1`.
+* `petstore-0.0.1-alpha1`, would have the package `petstore._0_0_1`.

 [semver-package-requirements]: https://docs.rs/semver/0.7.0/semver/#requirements